GaragePixel/Public-drafts-in-Mx2/fox/doc/gamesystem/Exercices/MCQdoc.md

 ## **Comparator** System: ##

 - Compare level 0
-	- SaQb compare a,b
+	- CaQb compare a,b
 - Compare level 1
-	- SaQb compare a
+	- CaQb compare a
 - Compare level 2
-	- SaQb compare b
+	- CaQb compare b

 - The comparison can compare Q or A **Item** codes.